leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 ![Basic CDN Architecture](/assets/uploads/basic_cdn_architecture_screenshot.png)

 The first time an asset is requested, it will be served by your application.
 On all subsequent requests, it will be served from the CDN.
-To test this, access a file served by active storage.
+To test this, access a file served by Active Storage.
 Here is one as an example: [View this link to see a proxied URL](https://test.files-simplefileupload.com/static/blobs/proxy/eyJfcmFpbHMiOnsibWVzc2FnZSI6IkJBaHBBbGt2IiwiZXhwIjpudWxsLCJwdXIiOiJibG9iX2lkIn19--724f7dbc977e981a72a0dda21206a083d92b24ef/bruno-cervera-eOf0PO0FX6o-unsplash.jpg).

 Open the “Network” tab in developer tools and request the resource again (i.e. refresh the page).
 You can see HIT in the cache headers, showing the file was served from a CDN, not from your application.